1st InnoTrip to the Netherlands

 FLAPP

 Digital tool for adolescents and young people with emancipation and inclusion needs, and for professionals from public services and social entities that offer them socio-educational support.
-In App format (Android and iOS) and Webapp format.
+In App and Webapp formats.

 The digital tool FLAPP! has been developed by the iSocial Foundation and is available to adolescents and young people with emancipation and inclusion needs who wish to use it, as well as to public and private organisations that offer them support and socio-educational accompaniment during the process of transition to adulthood.